-It is a grey line placed at the bottom of the screen and it includes IntelliCAD options.
+It is a grey line placed at the bottom of the screen that includes IntelliCAD options.
 The most important ones are: documentation, dimensions, ORTHO and ESNAP.
-Double click the required option to access it.
-Inactive Status Bar functions are displayed in grey and active in black (Fig. 49).
+To access a required function double-click on it.
+Inactive functions are displayed in grey and active in black (Fig. 50).

-Fig. 49 - IntelliCAD Status Bar
+Fig. 50- - IntelliCAD Status Bar

-- A information about the current command; - B mouse cursor coordinates information. - C name of the current layer, double left-click to change the layer; - D colour of the current layer, double left-click to change the colour; - E line type by default: BYLAYER, double left-click on the name to change the type: - F line thickness -by default: BYLAYER; double left-click to select another thickness; - G text style; the standard style setting is documentation (Fig. 50),
+- A information about the current command; - B coordinates of the mouse cursor, - C name of the current layer (double left-click to change the layer); - D colour of the current layer (double left-click to change the layer colour); - E linetype by default: BYLAYER (double left-click on the type name to change it); - F line thickness by default: BYLAYER (double left-click to select other thickness);

+G - text styl - the standard style setting is documentation (Fig. 51),

-Fig. 50 - Text Style dialog box
+Fig. 51 - Text Style dialog box